Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 The best place is our dev-pdf-js@lists.mozilla.org mailing list.
 You can subscribe to it using [lists.mozilla.org](https://lists.mozilla.org/listinfo/dev-pdf-js) or [Google Groups](https://groups.google.com/group/mozilla.dev.pdf-js/topics).
 This way you will reach not only developers.
 As an alternative, you can join our [weekly engineering meeting](https://github.com/mozilla/pdf.js/wiki/Weekly-Public-Meetings) to discuss new ideas for the project.

 The issue tracking system is designed to record a single technical problem.
 A bug report is something where a developer/contributor can work on.
 The [GitHub issue tracker](https://github.com/mozilla/pdf.js/issues?state=open) is not a good place for general, not well thought out or unworkable ideas.
 Most likely a discussion-type issue will not be addressed for a long time or closed as invalid.

+<a name="custom"></a>
+## I'm developing a custom solution based on PDF.js core library.
+Can you help me?

+We are glad to hear that and will try to help you, but first check examples at https://github.com/mozilla/pdf.js#learning and search existing [issues](https://github.com/mozilla/pdf.js/search?q=keyword&type=Issues).
+If this does not help, please prepare short well-documented example that demonstrate the problem and make it accessible online on your website, jsbin, etc. before opening a new issue or contacting us on the IRC channel -- keep in mind that just code snippets won't help us troubleshoot the problem.
+The issues that do not provide enough details will be closed as invalid/incomplete (see [report issue](#issue) above).

+Please periodically check or subscribe to our dev-pdf-js@lists.mozilla.org mailing list to be informed about changes in the PDF.js architecture/design or security announcements.